RandomUser42069/secret-amm-limit-orders/README.md

 TODO:
 ** MVP ??
-* add test snip20 token to testnet!
+* how to do a TVL?

 * On the creation/execution of limit orders, a fee needs to be accomodated/payed to cover the triggerer gas prices
 * Clean some parts of the code that are not in use (clear native token and block native tokens)